The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: A random features model

 In order to motivate our construction, we decompose the activation function in $\cL^2(\reals,\nu_G)$ (the space of square-integrable functions, with respect to $\nu_G$ the standard Gaussian measure) as follows

 Here the constants $\gamma_0,\gamma_1,\gamma_{*}$ are given by

 where the expectation is over $G\sim\normal(0,1)$.
 We can then rewrite the random features model of the previous section as follows

 In what follows, to simplify calculation we will assume $\gamma_0=0$ (activations are centered).
-Our results also apply to cases in which the target function is symmetric $f(x)=1-f(-x)$, since the offset is not used in that case.
-The generalization to $\gamma_0\neq 0$ is quite natural\footnote{Namely the formula on the right-hand side of \eqref{eq:AsyErrorDef} for the asymptotic prediction error is to be replaced by $\P(Y(b\opt\nu\opt(\psi) G+ \sqrt{1-\nu\opt(\psi)^2} Z) \le 0)$ for a suitable offset $b$.}
+The generalization to $\gamma_0\neq 0$ is quite natural.\footnote{Namely the formula on the right-hand side of \eqref{eq:AsyErrorDef} for the asymptotic prediction error is to be replaced by $\P(Y(b\opt\nu\opt(\psi) G+ \sqrt{1-\nu\opt(\psi)^2} Z) \le 0)$ for a suitable offset $b$.}

-Note that the random variables $\txi_{ij}$ have zero mean and unit variance, by construction.
+Note that the random variables $\txi_{ij}$ have zero mean and unit variance by construction.
 Further $\E_{\bz_i}\{\txi_{ij}\<\bw_j,\bz_i\>\} = 0$ since by construction $\E\{\sigma_{\perp}(G) G\}=0$.
 This suggest to replace the $\txi_{ij}$ by a collection of independent random variables:

 Here $(\xi_{ij})_{i\le n,j\le p}$ are drawn independently of $\{\bw_i\}_{i\le p}$, $\{\bx_j\}_{j\le p}$.
 These equations define the `noisy linear features model.'